peteroupc/peteroupc.github.io/bernoulli.md

 2. Set _&#x2113;_ and _&#x2113;t_ to 0.
 Set _u_ and _ut_ to 1.
 Set _lastdegree_ to 0, and set _ones_ to 0.
 3. Set _degree_ so that the first pair of polynomials has degree equal to _degree_ and has Bernstein coefficients all lying in [0, 1].
 For example, this can be done as follows: Let **fbound**(_n_) be the minimum value for **fbelow**(_n_, _k_) and the maximum value for **fabove**(_n_,_k_) for any _k_ in the interval \[0, _n_\]; then set _degree_ to 1; then while **fbound**(_degree_\) returns an upper or lower bound that is less than 0 or greater than 1, multiply _degree_ by 2; then go to the next step.
 4. Set _startdegree_ to _degree_.
 5. (Loop.)
-Flip the input coin (_degree_&minus;_lastdegree_) times.
-For each 1 returned this way, add 1 to _ones_.
+Flip the input coin _t_ times, where _t_ is _degree_ &minus; _lastdegree_.
+For each time the coin returns 1 this way, add 1 to _ones_.
 6. Set _&#x2113;_ to **fbelow**(_degree_, _ones_), set _u_ to **fabove**(_degree_, _ones_), and set _lastdegree_ to _degree_.
 7. (This step and the next find the expected values of the previous _&#x2113;_ and _u_ given the current coin flips.)
 If _degree_ equals _startdegree_, set _&#x2113;s_ to 0 and _us_ to 1.
 (Algorithm I of Flegal and Herbei 2012 doesn't take this into account.)
 8. If _degree_ is greater than _startdegree_: Let _nh_ be choose(_degree_, _ones_), and let _od_ be _degree_/2.
 Set _&#x2113;s_ to &Sigma;<sub>_j_=0,...,_ones_</sub> **fbelow**(_od_,_j_)\*choose(_degree_&minus;_od_, _ones_&minus;_j_)\*choose(_od_,_j_)/_nh_, and set _us_ to &Sigma;<sub>_j_=0,...,_ones_</sub> **fabove**(_od_,_j_)\*choose(_degree_&minus;_od_, _ones_&minus;_j_)\*choose(_od_,_j_)/_nh_.
 9. Let _m_ be (_ut_&minus;_&#x2113;t_)/(_us_&minus;_&#x2113;s_).
 Set _&#x2113;t_ to _&#x2113;t_+(_&#x2113;_&minus;_&#x2113;s_)\*_m_, and set _ut_ to _ut_&minus;(_us_&minus;_u_)\*_m_.
 10. If _ret_ is less than (or equal to) _&#x2113;t_, return 1.
 If _ret_ is less than _ut_, go to the next step.
 If neither is the case, return 0.
 (If _ret_ is a uniform PSRN, these comparisons should be done via the **URandLessThanReal algorithm**, which is described in my [**article on PSRNs**](https://peteroupc.github.io/exporand.html).)
 11. (Find the next pair of polynomials and restart the loop.)
-Increase _degree_ so that the next pair of polynomials has degree equal to _degree_ and gets closer to the target function (for example, multiply _degree_ by 2).
+Increase _degree_ so that the next pair of polynomials has degree equal to a higher value of _degree_ and gets closer to the target function (for example, multiply _degree_ by 2).
 Then, go to step 5.

 The second algorithm was given in Thomas and Blanchet (2012)<sup>[**(23)**](#Note23)</sup>; it assumes the same sequences of polynomials are available as in the previous algorithm.
 An algorithm equivalent to that algorithm is given below.